-The trailhead for Mossy Cave is located outside of Bryce Canyon National Park, though this trail is part of the park and maintained by the Park Service.
-The trail is very short, andthere are two great payoffs along the way, a waterfall, and Mossy Cave.
+The trailhead for Mossy Cave is located outside of the main section of Bryce Canyon National Park, though this trail is part of the park and maintained by the Park Service.
+The trail is very short, and there are two great payoffs along the way: A waterfall, and Mossy Cave.

-Mossy Cave isn’t actually a cave at all, it is a grotto that is constantly wet and dripping, even forming ice in the winter months.
+Mossy Cave isn’t actually a cave at all, it is a grotto that is constantly wet and dripping.
+It even forms ice in the winter months.
 The waterfall isn’t really a natural waterfall, either.
 It was created by the Pioneers when they dug a 10 mile canal to bring water to Bryce Valley.
 Both are still impressive.

 The trail has a wide pullout between mile marker 17 and 18 on the road between Bryce Canyon NP and Tropic.
-There are trailhead restrooms and a small brown sign, and the trail itself is very well marked and easy to follow, but there is a lot of traffic and you won’t get much peace on the trail!
+There are trailhead restrooms and a small brown sign.
+The trail itself is very well marked and easy to follow, but there is a lot of traffic and you won’t get much peace on the trail!

 Mossy Cave Trail is an easy Bryce Canyon hike.
-It is appropriate for pretty much everyone though you could not do wheels on this trail.
+It is appropriate for pretty much everyone, though you could not do wheels on this trail.
 There is also a Hike the Hoodoo challenge marker where the trail splits.
-Take a photo or do a rubbing (see Hike the Hoodoo Challenge on our Bryce Canyon National Park entry) to receive a reward at the Visitor’s Center!
+Take a photo or do a rubbing (see Hike the Hoodoo Challenge on our Bryce Canyon National Park family guide) to receive a reward at the Visitor’s Center!

-Because this trail lies outside of the fee area for Bryce Canyon, it is FREE.
 You can stop along Highway 12 between mile markers 17 and 18 between Tropic and Bryce City and do this hike even if you are not visiting Bryce Canyon.
 Mossy Cave still lies in the fee area for Bryce since it is part of the National park, so make sure to pay the fee or display your pass in your car window.